ga4gh/refget/docs/specification.md

 - **Step 4**.
 Apply [RFC-8785 JSON Canonicalization Scheme](https://www.rfc-editor.org/rfc/rfc8785) again to canonicalize the JSON of new seqcol object representation.
 - **Step 5**.
 Digest the final canonical representation again.

-Example Python code for computing a seqcol digest can be found in *Footnote F3*.
+Example Python code for computing a seqcol digest can be found in the [tutorial for computing seqcol digests](digest_from_collection.md).
 These steps are described in more detail below:

 #### Step 1: Organize the sequence collection data into *canonical seqcol object representation*.